rage/ethics-of-ai-copy/data/osa-2/1-ethical-concepts.md

 <text-box variant='Intro' name='Learning objectives'>

-- VALUES, NORMS AND FACTS
+- Values, Norms and Facts
 - DO GOOD, NOT BAD

 </text-box>